Clement Brenot

 Prior to the Growth Lab, Andrea was an Advisor to Grameen Research and Director with Cambridge Energy Research Associates (IHS CERA), a global energy research firm.
 She launched several new businesses for IHS CERA, including the firm’s Global Power Forum, a membership serving C-level executives from electric utilities, independent power producers and government ministries; CERA’s Asia Pacific Energy practice and its global financial services practice.

 Andrea was an English teacher at Kai Tak Vietnamese refugee camp in Hong Kong and co–founded Boston Cares.
-Andrea has a MA in Intercultural Relations from Lesley University and a BA from James Madison University.
+Andrea has an MA in Intercultural Relations from Lesley University and a BA from James Madison University.

 Tim Cheston